lee-yumm/thePotBot/README.md

 DiffDrive and Serial folders were copied from <a href="https://github.com/joshnewans" target="blank">josh newans</a> repo for driving robot and setting up communications between Arduino Uno and Raspberry Pi.

+LdLidar folder refers to the driver for lidar module that can be found <a href="https://github.com/ldrobotSensorTeam/ldlidar_sl_ros2">here</a>.

+The pot driver folder contains the driver for the pothole identifying and filling system.
+It's an executable python file called "ultrasonic.py", the other ultrasonic python file was an attempt to stop the cmd_vel messages to pause navigation, but to no avail.